 It is clear that freedom of expression does not confer on a person the right to commit immoral or illegal acts or to encourage others to force or illegal reversal of government.
 No one person may exercise his or her right to free expression in such a way that it infringes on the right of another.

-- Each citizen shall have the right, subject to a reasonable restriction imposed by the State for the public interest and subject to any laws which apply in respect of the exercise of a qualification for a profession or technical profession or allow the State to conduct any business or business itself for the public interest.
+Subject to a reasonable restriction imposed by the State for the public interest and subject to any laws which apply in respect of the exercise of qualification for a profession or technical profession or allow the State to conduct any business or business itself for the public interest.

 Test of reasonable Restriction